briordan/AirBNB_NYC/README.md

 I cleaned the data and experimented with different techniques to handle outliers.
 I removed records where the rental price was more than 3 standard deviations outside the mean.
-While the average rental price was $153/night, 5% of the data had prices exceeding $873.
-Because there was so little data for properties over $873 i discarded this data.
+While the average rental price was $153/night, some prices were as high as $10,000.
+Because there was so little data for properties that were 3 standard deviations above the mean, I discarded prices that exceeded $873.
 I also tried polynomial fitting but it did not improve the model accuracy or reduce the error significantly.
 I scaled the data between 0 and 1 and that helped with improving results.
 I tried robust scaling to minimize the effect of outliers but that did not improve the model.
 Approximately 10.000 properties were missing data for reviews per month.
 I set these to the mean value.

 I also winsorized the minimum nights stay data.
 This improved the accuracy and reduced the error of the model.
 Winsorizing other data with outliers made the model less accurate.